 As a privilege to HSC students only, those students who have study periods during Period 1 have permission to arrive at school late.
-However, they must be at school in order to attend assembly and/or year meetings.
-Any individual variations to this must be applied for in writing to the deputy principal.
+However, they must be at school in order to attend the assembly and/or year meetings.
+Students must sign on at Student Services when they arrive at school.